kanalumaddela/laravel-steam-login/README.md

         // find user in DB
         $user = User::where('steamid', $player->steamid)->first();

-        // if user exists, update something, your choice to do something like this if (!is_null($user)) {
+        // check if user exists in DB
+        if (!is_null($user)) {
+        	// update and save user
             $user->update([
                 'avatar' => $player->avatarLarge
             ]);